Planning Your Visit

 Are pictures and videos allowed in the Museum?

 The Museum does not have a license to photograph and distribute images; therefore, photography, videography, and voice recordings are strictly prohibited in the galleries of the Museum, including the Lunch Counter.
-Guests, however, may take pictures and videos in the lobby area.
+Guests, however, may take pictures and videos in the front lobby area.

 Do you have rental space available for events?